Combinators

 set-hostname :: String -> Permission

-Sets the hostname to use for the network
+Sets the hostname to use for the network combinator.

-Must be specified before network
+Must be specified before network.

 Example: